 Visiting Playa Grande

 Located just north of Tamarindo in Guanacaste, is the charming beach community of Playa Grande.
 Playa Grande offers a laid back, smaller beach experience compared to its neighbors.
 It carries a protected beach status as part of the Marino Las Baulas National Park.
-So you won’t find that much active nightlife or a multitude of hotels.
+So you won’t find that much active nightlife, a multitude of hotels or a fancy resort.
 The main street has a few restaurants, a small supermarket and a surf shop.
 Playa Grande boasts misty brown sands and pearly blue waters.
 The long stretch of beach is void of any trees which gives it a rather unique feeling of infinity.
 Playa Grande is the ideal destination for the surfer who finds Tamarindo a bit too crowded and wants more of a challenge!

 Marino Las Baulas National Park

 For longer than anyone can remember, giant Leatherback turtles have been making their way ashore to lay their eggs.
-These enormous turtles are not only one of the largest marine reptiles, but also one of the most endangered.
+These sea turtles, also called Las Baulas, are not only one of the largest marine reptiles, but also one of the most endangered.
 Since the area was named a National Park in 1990, the serious conservation efforts began to change the turtle’s numbers for the better.
-Because of the protected nature of the giant Leatherback turtles, only visit them along with a guide.
+Because of the protected nature of the Leatherback turtles, only visit them along with a guide.
 It lessens the impact on the area.
 Learn more about these majestic sea creatures but never forget to respect their natural process!

 Paradise for the solo surfer